Materialized Views

 - Validate output before full migration

-Track view execution metrics:
+Track view execution metrics in the EdgeMQ Console:

 - Rows processed - Total frames in segment